-Michael is the original developer and teacher of Miksang.
-He has been teaching Miksang internationally since 1983, has co-authored The Practice of Contemplative Photography: Seeing the World with Fresh Eyes, published by Shambhala, April, 2011.
-Michael resides in Toronto, Canada and is currently acting as a Management Consultant and Curriculum Development Advisor to the Miksang Institute in Boulder, Colorado.
+Michael Wood is the original developer and teacher of Miksang, and co-author of The Practice of Contemplative Photography: Seeing the World with Fresh Eyes.
+Michael resides in Canada and is currently acting as a Management Consultant and Curriculum Development Advisor to the Miksang Institute in Boulder, Colorado.

 Julie began her study of Miksang with Michael Wood in Halifax, Nova Scotia in 1998.
 She has been traveling and teaching with Michael since 2000 and is a teacher of all Miksang levels.
 She founded the Miksang Institute for Contemplative Photography in 2009 in Boulder, Colorado and Miksang Publications in 2012.
 Julie lives in Lafayette, Colorado.